libigl/libigl/README.md

 As of version 1.0, libigl includes an introductory [tutorial](http://libigl.github.io/libigl/tutorial/tutorial.html) that covers many functionalities.

+## libigl example project

+We provide a [blank project example](https://github.com/libigl/libigl-example-project) showing how to use libigl and cmake.
+Feel free and encouraged to copy or fork this project as a way of starting a new personal project using libigl.

 ## Installation

 Libigl is a **header-only** library.
 You do **not** need to build anything to